metakirby5/cse130-exams/README.md

 Solutions for Sorin Lerner's past CSE 130 exams.

 How to check solution output for midterms:
-- `ocaml EXAML.ml` should match the output in the exam pdf.
+- `ocaml EXAM.ml` should match the output in the exam pdf.

 How to check solution output for finals:
 - OCaml: `ocaml EXAM.ml` should raise no exceptions and print no output.